 You’ve been working out every day for months, eating healthy, and getting enough sleep.
 While you can see the results in your upper body, what about the lower half?
-Your legs are looking like tree trunks.
-Salameh Plastic Surgery LLC will discuss all you need to know about the condition called lipedema.
+Your legs look like tree trunks.
+Salameh Plastic Surgery Center will discuss all you need to know about the condition called lipedema.

 Lipedema can occur even if you have done everything right.
 It causes swelling in the legs and can be painful.
 If you have concerns like swelling of the fat in your lower extremities, Salameh Plastic Surgery Center has the best lipedema surgeons in the US who can reestablish your natural body structure and dismiss uneasiness.

 Lipedema refers to a condition where excess fat accumulates in the lower half of the body.
 Lipedema is most common in the lower limbs.
 Lipedema can also affect the upper arms.
 This condition does not affect the feet or hands.